Foreign Exchange (Forex) Open Market Rate In Pakistan 07 February 2025 - UrduPoint

 Foreign Exchange (Forex) Open Market Rate In Pakistan 07 February 2025

+Following are the selling/buying rates of major currencies issued by the National Bank of Pakistan (NBP), here on Friday

-KARACHI, (UrduPoint / Pakistan Point News - 6th Feb, 2025) Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange companies Association
+KARACHI, (UrduPoint / Pakistan Point News - 7th Feb, 2025) Following are the selling/buying rates of major currencies issued by the National Bank of Pakistan (NBP), here on Friday.

 APP/as/